christopher5106/christopher5106.github.io/_posts/2016-07-14-element-research-torch-rnn-tutorial.markdown

 =rr
 ```

-Now, our module will look like this, a complete step :
+Now, our module will look like this, that is a complete step :

 ![simple RNN]({{ site.url }}/img/rnn_step.png)